cherrynoize/tlock/README.md

 ### Colors

-Colors are fully customizable from config file.
+Colors are fully customizable from the config file.

-You can choose colors for the initial lock screen, as well as the screen when typing, after a bad password attempt and for the cursor color.
+You can choose colors for the initial lock screen, as well as for the screen while typing, after a bad password attempt and for the cursor color.

 ### Transparency